English

 San Pietro Infine is a tiny medieval village in Southern Italy, almost halfway between Rome and Naples.
 It is uninhabited and completely in ruins.
 If you’re interested in history, you probably know what Cassino meant in WWII.
 But does San Pietro Infine tell you anything?
 Probably not, even if it lies a few kilometres south

-On the footsteps of Quixote: beat down the windmills!
+In the footsteps of Quixote: tilting at windmills!

 Do you remember the foolish stories of Don Quixote?
 Do you remember when he was battling against windmills?
 This is one of the chapters of Cervantes’s book that I like the most and have read repeatedly.
 At this point they came in sight of thirty forty windmills that there are on plain, and as soon as